Caitlin-cooling/notes-app-server/README.md

 ## How to Use
 Start your server by running the ruby file `test_server_ex.rb` from the command line.
 Note that this will continue to be accessible until it is closed.

-User the command `telnet localhost 2345` to access the program.
+Use the command `telnet localhost 2345` to access the program.

 You will be asked if you want to create new, view notes or quit.